chryssin/gcode_com/README.md

 Why you may want to find the center of mass:
 1. To check if 3d printed dice will be fair.
 The CoM should be to the center of the die.
-2. To find where to tie a string to an object, to hang it so it stays vertical.
+2. To find where will you tie a string to an object, to hang it so it stays vertical.
-3. To find if a spining object will be balanced. eg. gears, clock hands etc
+3. To find if a rotating object will be balanced. eg. gears, clock hands etc
 4. To 3d print a balancing egg.
 That was my purpose.

 This script: